pablowinck/pablowinck/README.md

 :house_with_garden: I’m from Brazil.

-:books: Already technician IT - Graduated in IFSUL / Venâncio Aires - RS, Brazil
+:books: Technician IT - Graduated in IFSUL / Venâncio Aires - RS, Brazil